writethedocs/www/docs/slack.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You're welcome to share, link to, and mention your own work, including blog posts, social media, events, and paid products or services.
-That said, posts where you stand to benefit from others' money, personal information, or labor come with higher expectations.
+That said, posts where you stand to benefit from others' money, personal information, attention, or labor come with higher expectations.
 When this applies, make sure you follow the general guidelines closely.

 In addition to the guidance that applies to all participants, we expect self-promotion on the Write the Docs Slack to follow these additional guidelines:

 - **Be transparent.**
-  Clearly explain what you are promoting, why it matters to documentarians, and your involvement.
+  Clearly explain what you are promoting, why it matters to documentarians, and your involvement (current/former employee, contractor, friend of a friend, etc.).
   Be up front about paywalls, registration requirements, referral benefits, or commissions.
   If you're running a survey, say when and how the results will be published.
 - **Give more than you take.**